Rogue One Series: Galen Erso and Bodhi Rook

 I. Galen Erso: The Man Who Cannot Lie

 I have referred to Rogue One as the Star Wars Magnificent Seven, and some have asked me, "How can you have a Magnificent Seven movie with only six members of the Rogue unit?"
-Simple: one of them predates the others, and that member is Gaelan Erso.
+Simple: one predates the others, and that is Gaelan Erso.

-While he is not young and spry, running around Scarif stealing the plans for the Death Star, Galen is an integral member of the team, laying a trap for the Empire in their greatest weapon, and sending Bodhi the pilot on his daring mission to find Jyn Erso.
+While he does not run around Scarif stealing the plans for the Death Star, Galen is an integral member of the team, laying a trap for the Empire in their greatest weapon and sending Bodhi the pilot on his daring mission to find Jyn.

 And he is the first person in the movie to demonstrate trust.
-He trusts that his wife and daughter will hide at the family safehouse, trusts Jyn to implement his plan, and trusts the Rebellion to capitalize on their opportunity.
+He trusts that his wife and daughter will hide at the safehouse, trusts Bodhi with the news, trusts Jyn to implement his plan, and trusts the Rebellion to capitalize on their opportunity.
 And all of this is set within the context of Galen being a man who cannot lie, as Director Krennic tells us.